How to Get Mothball Smell Out of Clothes – Nori Press

 If you find yourself storing large amounts of clothing over winter, consider purchasing some type of garment bag.
 Garment bags are available in various sizes and styles.
 Many feature zippers along the sides, allowing you to easily open and close the bag without having to worry about damaging delicate garments inside.

 Dry cleaners have different methods for treating stains and odors.
-Some will clean clothing using steam machines, others by soaking pieces in chemicals.
+Some will clean clothing using steam machines like the Nori Press, and others by soaking pieces in chemicals.
 Dry cleaning services usually include drying the item after treatment.
-However, there's no guarantee that these treatments will completely get rid of the mothball smell.
-Ask your dry cleaning professional for advice.
+Learn more about the Nori Press here.

 Mothballs aren't just used to ward off moths; they can also be used to preserve clothing.
 The key to preventing mothball scents from getting into your favorite outfits lies in rotating your clothing regularly.
 This ensures that any lingering mothball scent dissipates quickly.

-• Ceder chips and blocks, placed in closets and chests, help keep out moisture and prevent mildew growth.
+• Cedar chips and blocks, placed in closets and chests, help keep out moisture and prevent mildew growth.
 Cedarwood is one of the most effective woods against mold because it absorbs humidity.

 • Store clothing in airtight containers such as shoe boxes, laundry baskets, or even old suitcases.
 Make sure to label each container clearly with the name of the contents.